 Powderhorn Recreation Center, 3400 15th Ave.
 S Minneapolis, MN 55407

-Powderhorn neighborhood’s family-friendly, 2-hour artist showcase featuring storytellers, visual artists and performing artists, art activities, lunch and giveways.
+Powderhorn neighborhood’s family-friendly, 2-hour artist showcase featuring storytellers, visual artists and performing artists, art activities, lunch and giveaways.
 FREE event.
-11am-2pm.
-Learn more here.
+10am-2pm.

 Rev. Dr. Martin Luther King, Jr. Celebration